-The Web Server master Agent only delivers when a slave / sub- Agent is connected to it.
+- The Web Server Master Agent deliver host metrics only when a slave Agent is connected.

 With many Agents on one machine, you may want to switch off delivery of host monitoring data from non-Host-Agents to reduce traffic from Agent to Collector.
-See support for the best strategy.
+Contact support to develop the best strategy.

 Installation and configuration

-The Windows full package installer installs the Host Agent, but the service is not registered due to the potential redundant Host Agent role mentioned previously.
+The Windows full install package installs the Host Agent, but its service is not registered, keeping the Agent inactive, due to the potential redundant Host Agent role, mentioned previously.
 You can register the Host Agent with

-"<DT_HOME>\agent\lib\dthostagent" -service install.
-Copy and paste this example for 32-bit Host Agent service from a 64-bit AppMon full installation:
+"<DT_HOME>\agent\lib\dthostagent" -service install command.
+Copy and paste this example to register the 32-bit Host Agent service from a 64-bit AppMon full installation:

-With the Agent-only installer, you must custom install the Host Agent to be installed and registered for auto-start.
-This lets you monitor the machine with no other Agent running on it.
-The default
+If you're using the Agent-only installer, you should select the Custom installation option during the process, and manually select the Host Agent for installation.
+This lets the Agent auto-start, which is useful for monitoring the machine with no other Agent running on it.

 <DT_HOME>/init.d/dynaTraceHostAgent shell script should be copied to or referenced in (link)